 In this guide we will talk about cybersecurity for small-network operators.

-In fact, the federal government has started gathering small business cyberattack data.
-The days of cybersecurity innocence of small-network operators (SNOs) are gone forever.
-It’s time to wake up and read the FBI data.
+I might still hold outdated beliefs about cybersecurity and how to maintain it.
+In fact, the federal government has started collecting data on cyberattacks targeting small businesses.
+The days when small-network operators (SNOs) could ignore cybersecurity threats are over.
+It’s time for me to wake up and pay attention to the FBI data.

 What is cybercrime risk?
-It’s the probability that hackers or cyberattackers will use advanced software techniques to get into your data or disrupt your business or personal devices.
+It’s the probability that hackers or cyber attackers will use advanced software techniques to get into your data or disrupt your business or personal devices.

-Given the amount of uncertainty and concern that cybercrime produces, you’d expect a good amount of security-related awareness and concern among all businesses.
+Given the uncertainty and concern that cybercrime produces, you’d expect a good amount of security-related awareness and concern among all businesses.
 But you’d be wrong.
 When it comes to microbusinesses, there’s little awareness and concern in the U.S.

 For example: